 Concurrency bugs include race conditions, code reordering, field visibility issues, live locks, deadlocks and performance related bugs, such as contention and starvation.
 In this article Java Specialist Dr. Heinz Kabutz examines two threading bugs he discovered in the core Java libraries.

-Writing Java software that correctly and safely makes use of concurrency requires careful thought.
-Software that incorrectly accounts for concurrency can contain intermittent defects that elude even the most rigorous testing regimes.
-Static analysis tools can analyze source code or compiled bytecode to discover latent bugs hidden within code, long before it is executed.
+Writing Java software that correctly makes use of concurrency requires careful thought.
+Static analysis tools can analyze source code or compiled bytecode to discover latent bugs hidden within code.
+1

 The new book Real World OCaml provides a deep dive into the OCaml programming language.
 InfoQ caught up with the authors to hear about real world Ocaml users, its unique features, and much more.

 Anatomy of a light-weight, lockless, inter-thread communication framework in Java.
 17

 We interviewed Joe Duffy, author of Concurrent Programming on Windows, about his research into the use of type systems to ensure safe parallelism.
 1

 In this article, authors discuss Cray XMT, a massively multithreaded architecture framework that addresses the needs of irregular data-intensive applications in emerging fields.